 Google Translate is a godsend for those who wish to shop on foreign websites, browse news stories in their language of origin, or get some cheeky help with French homework.
 However, as with everything on the internet (see http://zapatopi.net/treeoctopus/) you cant always trust Google Translate to be entirely accurate.
+Only professional Translation services will ensure high quality.
 Its also wrong to cheat, so do your French homework the old fashioned way " with lots of swearing and throwing of dictionaries.

 10. Google Translate Loves Canada